labcontrol-data/quasiLPV-vtol/README.md

 Usage
 =====

 Typical usage of `maincode.m` consists of running it in your MATLAB.
-The code generates ten figures.
+The code generates some figures.

 More information